mewmix/drivehound/README.md

 # drivehound
-magic file signatures + python drive recovery magic
+magic file signatures + python drive recovery magic in pure python(or pure python builtins ;3 )

 ## install and use